 Long graduated in 1996 from the University of Tennessee College of Law, where he served as chair of the Moot Court Board and two-time member of the National Moot Court Team.
 He received a bachelor's degree in Political Science from Emory University in Atlanta, Georgia, in 1993.

-Long has been an active member of the TBA since 1998, serving in multiple roles, including as president of the Young Lawyers Division, East Tennessee Governor on the Board of Governors and chair of the board’s Operations Committee.
-He received the President’s Award in 2009 for his service as coordinator of the “Justice 4 All” statewide public service day project.
-Long currently serves on the TBA Public Education Committee.
-Last year he worked with the TBA on the Informed Voters Project, an effort to educate voters on making informed decisions in judicial elections.
+Long has been an active member of the TBA since 1998, serving in multiple roles, including as president of the Young Lawyers Division, East Tennessee Governor on the Board of Governors and chair of the board's Operations Committee.
+He received the President's Award in 2009 for his service as coordinator of the "Justice 4 All" statewide public service day project.
+Long currently serves on the TBA Public Education Committee and is chair of the Gavels Project.
+Most recently, he has been working with the TBA on the Informed Voters Project, an effort to educate voters on making informed decisions in the upcoming judicial elections.
 He was inducted into the Tennessee Bar Foundation in 2013.

-Taking office along with Long was President Bill Harbison of Nashville and Vice President Lucian Pera of Memphis.
-Harbison is a member with Sherrard & Roe PLC and works in the areas of corporate law, commercial litigation, general civil litigation, probate and trust law, and estate planning.
-Pera is a partner with Adams and Reese LLP where he focuses on commercial litigation, legal ethics work and media law.
+Taking office along with Long will be President Jonathan O. Steen of Jackson and President-Elect Bill Harbison of Nashville.
+Steen is a partner in the firm of Redding, Steen & Staton, where he practices general civil litigation, with a focus on medical malpractice, legal malpractice and products liability defense; commercial and business disputes; and appellate advocacy.
+Harbison is a member with Sherrard & Roe PLC and works primarily in the areas of corporate law, commercial litigation, general civil litigation, probate and trust law, and estate planning.

-The 2015 Tennessee Bar Association Annual Convention was held in conjunction with several other legal organizations, including the Tennessee Judicial Conference, the Tennessee Association for Justice (TAJ) and the Tennessee Lawyers’ Association for Women (TLAW).
+The 2014 Tennessee Bar Association Annual Convention will be held in conjunction with several other legal organizations, including the Tennessee Judicial Conference and the Tennessee Lawyers' Association for Women (TLAW).
 This joint meeting allows legal groups in the state to address common issues and concerns and offers opportunities for additional education, long-range planning, and recognition of attorneys who have performed outstanding legal work and community service.